 There was some freelance journalism in the next few years, but there was also a rapid series of novels, written under the pseudonym of Neil Gordon, starting with The Professor’s Poison (1928).

-The story concerned a professor who – in the summary of one reviewer – ‘casually mentions that he has discovered a scentless and invisible gas, one whiff of which is fatal.
+The story concerns a professor who – in the summary of one reviewer – ‘casually mentions that he has discovered a scentless and invisible gas, one whiff of which is fatal.
 Within a few hours he is besieged by all the secret services of the world and by a gang of desperate crooks.’
 It turns into an action adventure piece that got some good notices: ‘It is highly amusing, and it contains as much racing and chasing of international rogues and Scotland Yard detectives as any agile-witted novel reader can wish for’.

 It also sold moderately well, and Macdonell went for much the same pattern in his second novel, The Factory on the Cliff (also 1928).
 George Templeton, a young man who works for the Anglo-Siamese Corporation in London, is on a golfing holiday in a remote part of Scotland, when he notices the strange behaviour of the occupants of a clifftop farmhouse.
 He recruits some other young men – chaps who are also keen on injecting a bit of excitement into their lives – and the usual episodes of sleuthing, chasing and disguises follow, sometimes with the help of the police, sometimes in the teeth of their disapproval.